ga-wdi-pvd/http-mvc-intro-rails/README.md

 - Explain what Ruby on Rails is and it's architectural components (rMVC)
 - Explain the lifecycle of an HTTP request in Ruby on Rails
 - Understand the RESTful methods and how they relate to an HTTP request
+- Define routes with URL parameters and access those parameters
 - Explain how Convention over Configuration relates to Ruby on Rails
 - List the most common folders in a rails application and describe their purpose
 - Create a new Ruby on Rails application